gmr/github-issue-autoresponder/README.md

       api_url: https://api.github.com
       wake_interval: 300
       access_token: PUT-A-PERSONAL-ACCESS-TOKEN-HERE
-      comment_prefix:
+      comment:
+        prefix:
           - "*This is an automated response to your ticket.*"
+        skip_users:
+          - LIST OF USERS
       repositories:
         you:
           repo_name: